 In order to comply with the PRC laws and regulations which prohibit or restrict foreign control of companies involved in provision of internet content and other restricted businesses, the Group operates its websites and other restricted businesses in the PRC through Shanghai Qusheng, whose equity interests are held by certain management members and shareholders of the Group ("Nominee Shareholders"), and its wholly-owned subsidiary, JDDJ Youheng.
-On November 14, 2014, Dada Glory entered into a series of contractual agreements with Shanghai Qusheng and its shareholders, which were amended on September 23, 2015 and February 20, 2017, respectively.
+On November 14, 2014, Dada Glory entered into a series of contractual agreements with Shanghai Qusheng and its shareholders, which were amended subsequently primarily for change of nominee shareholders.
 The following is a summary of the agreements which allow Dada Glory to exercise effective control over Shanghai Qusheng: